 If using hardwood, it is important to soak the wood in water for about an hour before using—wet wood will last for hours while fresh wood can burn away in 20 minutes.
-If you are using wood chips, after soaking them, place in an aluminum foil pouch and puncture with several holes; this will make them smoke for several hours.
+If you are using wood chips, after soaking them, place them in an aluminum foil pouch and puncture with several holes.
+This will make them smoke for several hours.

 Choosing Cuts of Meat

 What type of meat to smoke is purely a matter of taste.
 The most popular meats are ribs, brisket, and pork shoulder (usually to make pulled pork).
 But don't limit yourself to these—you can also smoke prime rib, leg of lamb, or lamb shoulder—as well as whole poultry and fish, and even cheese and nuts.

 The process of smoking has grown around tough cuts of meat that traditionally don't turn out well when cooked by any other method, like brisket, which is not very easy to eat unless you cook it very slow at a low temperature.

 Smoking requires good temperature control.
 Meat smoking is best in the range of 200 to 220 degrees Fahrenheit.
 To be safe, most meats need to be cooked to an internal temperature of 145 degrees and poultry to 165 degrees.

 However, to get real tender barbecue you want a higher final temperature, say around 180 degrees.
 Basically, smoking is a long process of overcooking tough meats to get a tender and flavorful meal.